Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 #### WHAT IS AZURE AI FOUNDRY?

-**Centralized platform for Al model discovery, hosting, and customization — your model headquarters.**
+**Centralized platform for AI model discovery, hosting, and customization — your model headquarters.**

 1. **Model Catalog** - Thousands of models: Azure OpenAl (GPT-4), Anthropic Claude, Meta Llama, Mistral, and more